hbeni/fgcom-mumble/client/plugin.spec.md

 Initialization
 --------------
 The plugin initializes with emtpy internal data.
-When receiving local input dat (see below), the internal state is updated (ie new radios get registered, frequencies set etc).
+When receiving local input data (see below), the internal state is updated (ie new radios get registered, frequencies set etc).

 If joining the special mumble channel `fgcom-mumble`, the plugin will start to handle all clients audio streams in that channel.
 When leaving that special channel, the plugin enters some 'noop' state so it will continue to collect updates from other client plugins, but mumble communication is unaffected otherwise.